 About the Center

-The ANA Center, the youngest cultural center at Wright State University, was created in the fall of 1997 to support the academic, social, and cultural needs of Asian and Native American students, faculty, and staff at the university.
-It also serves as an informational resource center regarding the Asian and Native American experience and creates an appreciation and understanding of the diverse Asian and Native American cultures represented within the community.
-The center also plays a vital role in serving as a cultural liaison to the university and Dayton communities.
+The Asian and Native American Center was created in the fall of 1997 to serve Wright State Asian and Native American community by providing a home for all students, faculty and staff interested in the Asian and Native American cultures.
+It also serves as an informational resource center and plays a vital role in serving as a cultural liaison between the university and Dayton communities.

 Who are Asian Americans and Native Americans?